annaric/Tailored-Gamification-Recommender/README.md

 It is important to note that this tool can be seen as recommender for designer and developer that are about to implement gamification in their software, especially digital learning environments.
 The idea is, that they can define one or multiple personas that use their application and discover the personas preferences regarding gamification elements.
-To get a recommendation of the recomender system the user provide as many information about the user and the context as they want.
+To get a recommendation of the recomender system the user provide as many information about their user and context as they want.
 Based on the information the recommender system suggests the elements.
 Information that the user can provide are:
 - Gender: female, male